dominodatalab/domino-data/docs/source/usecases/object_store.rst

 Read
 ----

-You can either use the API directly from the datasource entity:
+You can get the datasource entity content using the API directly:

 .. code-block:: python